XeroName/dtbyxeroname/docs/index.md

 ## Filtering
 - **Filtering** blocks are purposed to stablize FPS.
 - `Filter Strength`(aka strength) is a value that directly determines the performance and stability of FPS.
+Cannot be smaller than 1 and also bigger than 907.
 - When filter strength has been set to higher value :
   - FPS and ΔT will be less fluctuate.
   - Updating time of FPS and ΔT will be increase.
 That means small variation of FPS may be ignored as strength arises.

 ## Stability Evaluator
-Stability Evaluator provides value of "How much stable FPS is" in actual working.
+Stability Evaluator provides value of "How much stable or How fast FPS is" in actual working.
+Not added yet.

+## Autopilot
+- Autopilot is a function that automatically adjusts the `Filter Strength`, refering `Stability Evaluator` to achieve user's target purpose.
+- Autopilot has following modes : "Fast Updating", "Stability Focusing", "Fast & Stabilizing".
+  - When Autopilot has been set to "Fast updating" mode, it focuses at only rapid renewing of FPS until shorten by target time.
+  - When Autopilot has been set to "Stability Focusing" mode, it focuses at only stabilization of FPS until achieve target value.
+  - When Autopilot has been set to "Fast & Stabilizing" mode, it detects the fluctuation of FPS and adjusts the strength flexible.

 Not added yet.

 ---